stackb/scala-gazelle/README.md

 func init() {
   resolver.
-    GlobalKnownImportProviderRegistry().
+    GlobalSymbolProviderRegistry().
-    AddKnownImportProvider(newBazelDepsProvider())
+    AddSymbolProvider(newBazelDepsProvider())
 }

-// bazelDepsProvider is a provider of known imports for the
+// bazelDepsProvider is a provider of symbols for the
 // johnynek/bazel-deps.
 type bazelDepsProvider struct {
 	bazelDepsYAMLFiles collections.StringSlice